git-Abdul/studyBuddy/README.md

 ## New Features ✨

+-   **Single File Program:** All modules and seperate applications have been bundled into a single program, improving the time taken to open each module application from 4-5 seconds to under one second.
+All modules have been bundled together in the modules folder, for easy access and debugging.
 -   **Enhanced User Experience with UI Improvements:** Enjoy a sleek and modern interface with improved responsiveness and intuitive navigation.
 -   **Personalized Color Theming:** Customize your study environment with a wide range of color themes to suit your preferences and mood.
 -   **Robust Database System:** Store and manage your study data with our newly implemented database system, ensuring data integrity and quick access.